• Skip to primary navigation

 Another example is this herringbone baby quilt.
 It is comprised of 9 rows with 6 blocks in each row.
 Each block is 6″ finished.
 All of the blocks are just simple half-square triangles!

 I’ve taken the time to mock up 10 different quilt layouts using 64 half-square triangle blocks.
-This is just a small sampling of the arrangements you can make.
+This is just a small sampling of the half-square triangle pattern arrangements you can make.
 I could keep going and think of at least another 10 layouts.
 But these are 10 that I love and think you will too.

 Free Printable Layout Guide